 - Land opportunities through Farmlink

 - Ask the Marin County Agricultural Ombudsman about zoning and land use on your property

 Soil: Online soil survey maps at NRCS or California Soil Resource Lab can help you get an idea of what soil types are prevalent in your area and then a laboratory test can confirm exactly the texture and status of soil in your respective fields and pastures.
 These results will help you plan your land use, crop selections, and soil management.

 - Selected Plant and Soil Labs in Northern and Central California - UCCE Sonoma County

 Topography: Understanding the topography of your land will also impact what you can produce.
 The land or portions of it may be flat, hilly, or too steep for some uses.
 This knowledge is also helpful for erosion and run-off control, especially in the rainy season.

 Climate and water: Consider if the climate is appropriate for what you plan to produce.
 Some considerations include the risk of frost, prevailing winds, average high and low temperatures throughout the seasons, and water availability.
 Will the short period of winter rainfall provide sufficient water to make it through the warm, dry summer?
 What are the yearly and seasonal livestock and crop water demands?
 It is important to understand local water availability and limitations.

 Marketing: Marketing should begin before sowing seeds or purchasing livestock.
 There are a variety of marketing models used by many farmers today.
 These include farmers’ markets, Community Supported Agriculture (CSA), farm stands, pick-your-own, agritourism, contracts with retailers, restaurants, processers, institutions, and more.
+Each plays to a different strength, depending on the farmer, the products and the communities you are close to.
 It is important to understand how to enter these markets and grow a customer base, while enjoying friendly relationships with fellow farmers.

 Farm and Ranch Planning